Behavioral Scientist.

-A social psychologist by training, Cydney Hurston Dupree studies social inequality and the stereotypes that can maintain it.
-Her current research examines how stereotypes “leak” into everyday language—and how this can maintain inequality.
+A social psychologist by training, Cydney Hurston Dupree studies social inequality and the stereotypes that maintain it.
+Her primary research reveals how stereotypes “leak” into everyday language—and how this phenomenon can maintain inequality in organizations and broader society.

 Research